jhsu802701/rails-mvc-tutorial2/5-associations.md

 ```
 * A micropost must belong to a user.
 * These associations allow you to display every post belonging to a specific user or to display a Twitter-like feed of microposts.
+* NOTE: At this point, deleting a user does NOT automatically delete the user's microposts.
+Automatically deleting a given user's microposts during this process requires adding code to the user model.
+This is covered in the micropost chapter of Rails Tutorial.

 ## Outlining
 * Enter the command "sh outline.sh".